 It’s no secret that Ford is pushing for more ‘utility’ options in their portfolio, especially after State-wide fall in demand for conventional cars.
-This is a sensible move too, as unlike in Europe, the Blue Oval couldn’t quite make their mark in the US small car and sedan spaces.
-No bringing the Focus or its ‘Active’ variant here is proof, and future portfolios will then be restricted to Crossovers, Sportscars and the occasional Supercars.
+This is a sensible move too, as unlike in Europe, the Blue Oval couldn’t quite make a mark in the US small car and sedan spaces.
+Not bringing the Focus, or its ‘Active’ variant here, is proof.
+Future portfolios will then be restricted to Crossovers, Sportscars and the occasional Supercars.

 Ford Escape 2020 design and competition